kitttn/temptest/Exercising-Example-Firmware-in-the-APBridges.md

 So in this case, the I2C device is /dev/i2c-1. **It may be different on your machine.**

 ##### I2C Tools
 A quick way to test i2c is to use i2c-tools.
-You may install this package as follows:
+You may install that package as follows:

     $ apt-get install i2c-tools